 The State was also free not to establish a State Exchange.
 See 42 U.S.C. § 18041.
-And because the aforementioned subsidies and penalties pertain only to "an Exchange established by the State under 1311," 26 U.S.C. § 36B(b)(2)(A) (emphasis added), the State could avoid them simply by exercising its prerogative not to establish an Exchange, see generally Appellants' Br. at 4, 8.
+And because the aforementioned subsidies and penalties pertain only to "an Exchange established by the State under 1311," 26 U.S.C. § 36B(b)(2)(A) (emphasis added), the State could avoid them simply by exercising its prerogative not to establish an Exchange, see generally Appellants' Br.
+6, 9-10.

 Each State was responsible for making its own choice in the interest of the State's own people.
 Thirty-four States chose to forego the federal penalties and subsidies by not establishing a State Exchange.
-See

-A328.2 And when each State made its choice, it did so pursuant to the Affordable Care Act's plain terms setting forth those options and the corresponding penalties and subsidies, and in light of the State's view of sound health insurance policy within the State.3 As the district court found,
+See A328.
+And when each State made its choice, it did so pursuant to the Affordable Care Act's plain terms setting forth those options and the corresponding penalties and subsidies, and in light of the State's view of sound health insurance policy within the State.